DigitalPhi/MoralPsychology/docs/schedule.md

 Jeffrie Murphy, “Forgiveness and Resentment” from Forgiveness and Mercy, Cambridge: Cambridge University Press (1998)

-### December 8 - What we think of each other: shame and pride
+### December 8 - What we think of ourselves and each other: guilt, innocence, shame and pride

 #### Topics